 Structured invoice: A document in XML format, the only legally recognized form of invoice in KSeF.
 The moment it is issued is considered to be when the system assigns it a unique, 35-character identification number (KSeF ID).
-Every visualization of such an invoice (e.g. in a PDF file) must have a QR code, which is used to verify the document outside the KSeF system and to quickly preview the data online.
+Any visualization of such an invoice (e.g. in a PDF file) must have a QR code, which is used to verify the document outside the KSeF system and to quickly preview the data online.

 B2B invoice (Business-to-Business): An invoice issued to another entrepreneur (company).
 It includes the buyer’s NIP number and must be sent to KSeF.